Working with Images

 // Multiple images are supported

-content: 'Compare these two screenshots',
+description: 'Compare these two screenshots',

 images: [